Fraternities of Plast: History

-The Orden was founded by 16 plastuny aged 18 to 25, in March 1946, in the town of Traunstein in Bavaria, Germany.
-These plastuny (Ukrainian Scouts) were post-World War II displaced persons from what today is Western Ukraine.
+The Orden was founded in March 1946, in the town of Traunstein in Bavaria, Germany.
+Its founders were sixteen plastuny (Ukrainian Scouts), who were displaced from Western Ukraine after World War II.
 Most of them were aged 18 through 20, and either in or entering universities and seminaries.

 In 1948, the Orden had spread to include Scouts in the United States, Canada, France and Belgium.

-Today, members can also be found in Argentina, Australia, Japan and, since 2002, again in Ukraine.
+Members can also be found in Argentina, Australia, Japan and, since 2002, again in Ukraine.